chapel-lang/chapel/doc/rst/language/spec/variables.rst

 Variables declared in statements that are in a module but not in a function or block within that module are module level variables.
-Module level variables can be accessed anywhere within that module after the declaration of that variable.
+Module level variables can be accessed anywhere within that module after the initialization of that variable.
 If they are public, they can also be accessed in other modules that use that module.

 .. _Local_Variables: